 - Learn more about her cycle.
 If you aren’t yet even semi-clued in to her cycle, start paying attention.
 Having both partners pay attention to this can make her feel like it’s not just her job to time things properly, which can reduce stress levels.
 And you know what they say about stress and fertility

 - Get on board with lifestyle changes.
-While a lot of the fertility equation is simply out of our hands, there’s much to be said about prioritizing the tenets of basic health.
+While a lot of the pregnancy equation is simply out of our hands, there’s much to be said about prioritizing the tenets of basic health.
 It’s not necessarily sexy or cutting-edge, but we do know that all of the things that support your health as a whole also support your fertility health.
 If your partner is making changes in her life – eating a more nutritious diet, trying to get more sleep, practicing stress management, exercising, that kind of thing – follow her lead.
 It’s a fact that a man’s health before conception directly affects everything from conception to the health of a pregnancy to the lifelong health of your baby.
 There is no better time to commit to a healthy lifestyle than this oh-so-important preconception window, so make a point of doing it together.
 We have a handy list right here to help you get started.

 - Swap the multivitamin for a men’s prenatal.
 Yes, men’s prenatal vitamins are a thing, and yes, you should be taking them if you want to be a dad.